 Get your programme, scheme, or plan verified

-After developing your risk management programme (RMP), you must register it and get it verified each year.
-MPI Verification Services verifies operators.
-You need to work with them to make sure your seafood complies with all of the requirements and that you're following your RMP or RCS.
+You must register and get your RMP or RCS verified each year.
+MPI verification services verifies operators.
+You need to work with them to make sure your seafood complies with all the requirements and that you're following your RMP or RCS.

 Verifying a food control plan

 If you operate under a food control plan, the verification process is different.

 Find out about food control plans and how to get them verified

 Exporters of fish and fish products need to meet the labelling and naming requirements of the export destination country.
 Fish products must also follow the labelling requirements set out in the Australia New Zealand Food Standards Code.

 List of approved fish names [PDF, 599 KB]

 Find out more about using approved fish names